SixArm/mast-cell-help/topics/shop-for-drinks/index.md

 * Folgers Sensitive coffee

-* I tolerate different teas, coffee in small amounts.
-Wine only French or Italian and nothing over a rose but again small amounts.
+* Wine only French or Italian and nothing over a rose but again small amounts.

 * Ginger water